Kinetic Equilibrium Prediction at TCV using RAPTOR and FBT: Conclusion and outlook

 \section{Conclusion and outlook}

 This paper presents the first results of a Kinetic Equilibrium Prediction for TCV full discharges, using RAPTOR for fast transport prediction and FBT for the inverse equilibrium, investigating the role of kinetic profiles in the feedforward coils programming and our ability to predict kinetic and current density profiles before the shot.
 These discharges cover ramp-up, flat top and ramp-down phases, limited and diverted shape evolutions, L- and H-mode phases, ohmic and NBI heating.
 TCV has 16 PF coils controlled by 16 independent power supplies, which allow to generate a large number of plasma shapes.
 The Martin scaling law \cite{martin_power_2008} has been included in a new RAPTOR module and adapted to limited and unfavorable diverted configurations, automatically predicting the confinement mode and transitions during the simulation (Sec. \ref{SubSec:RAPTOR}).
 This H-mode prediction shows promising results in most of the cases studied (Sec. \ref{Sec:PreShotScan}), and is mainly limited by the limited access to H-mode in high X-point height configurations and the role of radiation losses.
 The specific cases of near double-null shapes also need to be studied further and can provide insights to the L-H threshold evolution from favorable to unfavorable configurations.
-Despite the generally low level of core radiation in TCV plasma, modeling of impurity transport and line radiation using the already implemented ADAS cooling factors database \cite{noauthor_atomic_nodate,maget_healing_2022,van_mulders_scenario_2023}, is envisioned in the future, for a refined estimation of the core profiles and power losses at the separatrix $P_{sep}$.
-The gradient-based model \cite{teplukhina_simulation_2017} is now extended to Negative Triangularity L-mode transport (Sec. \ref{SubSec:RAPTOR}).
-NT parameters which reproduce the best the set of simulated discharges (listed in Table \ref{table:MS_parameters}), corroborate the H-mode like performances observed in NT plasmas \cite{mariani_negative_2024}.
+Despite the generally low level of core radiation in TCV plasma, modeling of impurity transport and line radiation using the already implemented ADAS cooling factors database \cite{ADAS,maget_healing_2022,van_mulders_scenario_2023} is envisioned in the future.
+It will improve the estimation of the core profiles and power crossing the separatrix $P_{sep}$.
+The gradient-based model \cite{teplukhina_simulation_2017} has been extended to Negative Triangularity L-mode transport (Sec. \ref{SubSec:RAPTOR}).
+NT fixed parameters, which reproduce best the set of simulated discharges (listed in Table \ref{table:MS_parameters}), corroborate the H-mode like performances observed in NT plasmas \cite{mariani_negative_2024}.
 Similarly, simulation of the ion heat transport has been included in the gradient-based model for the first time with RAPTOR over a wide range of discharges, and compared to a simple electron-to-ion data-driven scaling law (Sec. \ref{SubSec:RAPTOR}).
 We conclude that similar results can be obtained within the CXRS error-bars, provided that a total confinement factor is given that corresponds to the expected performance of the shot.
-In Section \ref{Sec:PreShotScan}, we show that, for a wide range of discharges, simulating from the pulse schedule and the experimental $n_{e,l}$ with a default set of parameters, including $H^{98(y,2)} = \{0.7, 1\}$ in PT L- and H-mode, is sufficient to predict the total ion and electron energy content within a $20\%$ error-bars, with a good prediction of the L to H mode transition and of the overall kinetic profiles.
+In Section \ref{Sec:PreShotScan}, we show that, for a wide range of discharges, simulating from the pulse schedule and from the experimental $n_{e,l}$ with a default fixed set of parameters (Table \ref{table:MS_parameters}), we predict the total ion and electron energy content within a $20\%$ error-bars, with a good prediction of the L to H mode transition and of the overall kinetic profiles.
 The estimation of the line-averaged density from the gas programming has proven to be a crucial element of predict-first modeling.
 Its improvement, e.g. by using more advanced regression strategies or edge-to-core modeling, appears to be an important step toward the automatization and generalization of the prediction strategies presented in this work.
-However, we present a simple model for TCV that proved sufficient to design and test experimentally our predictions (Sec.\ref{Sec:TCV_results}).
+However, we present a simple model for TCV that proved sufficient to design and test experimentally our predictions (Sec.\ref{Sec:TCV_results}), and therefore allow validating the pulse schedule.